The Invisible Work of Motherhood: Recognizing the Mental Load on Labor Day 2025

 Maybe it means having honest conversations about who notices what in your household.
 Maybe it means advocating for policies like paid family leave and affordable childcare.
 But sometimes, it means something more radical: learning that letting balls drop can be an act of resistance.

 When I step away for a weekend and accept that things won't run perfectly, I'm not failing my family, I'm refusing to be the only one responsible for holding it all together.
 When we stop swooping in to manage every outcome, we create space for our partners to develop their own relationships with the chaos and beauty of family life.
 And crucially, we're modeling for our children what healthy boundaries look like and what shared responsibility for caregiving looks like, even when it's hard.
+This is exactly why investing in yourself isn't selfish—it's essential for your family's wellbeing.

 The work of caring for families is labor.
 The work of managing households is labor.
 The work of holding our children's emotional wellbeing in our minds is labor.
 This Labor Day, let's start counting it, and let's start sharing it, even if that means some vegetables go uneaten and bedtimes run late.